genouest/genouestaccountmanager/README.md

 With env variable *export gomngr_auth=fake*, one can disable authentication password verification (**FOR TESTING ONLY**)

 In *tests* directory, a docker-compose is available to setup whole infrastructure but needs adaptation if needed to use in production (volumes, database url, ...)

+## Deploying

+See and adapt docker-compose.yml file then:

+    docker-compose up -d